The Space of Dirac-Minimal Metrics is Connected in Dimensions 2 and 4: Notation and preliminaries

 \subsection{The Dirac operator}

-The Riemannian metric $g$ on $M$ gives the Levi--Civita connection $\nabla^g$ on $TM$, and an associated connection-1-form on $P_\SO^g(M)$.
-This connection-1-form lifts to a connection-1-form on any spin structure $P_\Spin^g(M)$ and finally induces a connection, denoted by $\nabla^g$ as well, on any associated spinor bundle $\Sigma^g M$, see \cite[II \Paragraph 4]{lawson.michelsohn:89} and \cite[Section~3.1]{friedrich-book}.
+The Riemannian metric $g$ on $M$ gives the Levi-Civita connection $\nabla^g$ on $TM$, and an associated connection-1-form on \smash{$P_\SO^g(M)$}.
+This connection-1-form lifts to a connection-1-form on any spin structure \smash{$P_\Spin^g(M)$} and finally induces a connection, denoted by $\nabla^g$ as well, on any associated spinor bundle $\Sigma^g M$, see \cite[Chaper~II, Section~4]{lawson.michelsohn:89} and \cite[Section~3.1]{friedrich-book}.

 The \define{Dirac operator} $\Dirac^g\colon \Gamma(\Sigma^gM)\to \Gamma(\Sigma^gM)$ is defined by